lastlegume/lastlegume.github.io/projects/extensions.markdown

 ---

-### Timer Pie Chart
+### Timer Pie Chart (depreciated)

+Note: this extension is now depreciated, as Google has since implemented a new timer widget with a circular interface similar to a pie chart, so the primary use of this extension no longer applies.

-Creates a pie chart underneath the default timer in google that updates once per second.
+Creates a pie chart underneath the default timer in Google that updates once per second.
 Interpolates in color from green (100%) to yellow (50%) to red (0%).

 <a href="https://github.com/lastlegume/TimerPieChart" class="btn btn-github" style = "float:left;"><span class="icon"></span>View on GitHub</a>